Steinhaus Filtration and Stable Paths in the Mapper

-Much of our results that consider paths used the standard version of Jaccard distance for finite sets.
-But we require the Steinhaus distance for general measures to present equivalence results to \v{C}ech and Vietoris-Rips filtrations (Section \ref{sec:equivalence}).
-Hence we present all results for the generalized Steinhaus distance.

 We make use of this generalized distance to associate birth times to simplices in a nerve.
-Given a cover, we define the \cf \ as the filtration induced from sublevel sets of the generalized Steinhaus distance function.
+Given a cover, we define the \Sf \ as the filtration induced from sublevel sets of the generalized Steinhaus distance function.
 In other words, consider a cover of the space and the nerve of this cover.
-For each simplex in the nerve, we assign as birth time the value of its Steinhaus distance.
-This filtration captures information about similarity of cover elements as well as the overall structure of the cover.
+For each simplex in the nerve, we assign as birth time the value of its Steinhaus distance of its corresponding cover elements.
+This filtration captures information about similarity of cover elements and overall structure of the cover.